SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusion: Outcomes based on Goals

--  If I were to recommendation a campaign goal range to Louise based on soley campaign outcome and goal, I'd recommend setting a campaign goal of Less than $1,000 to $5,000.
-[While the largest delta between Percent Successful and Percent Failure greatest with goal category of [Less Than 1000 and 1000 to 4999 recommended]
+-  If I were to recommend a campaign goal range to Louise based on solely campaign outcome and goal, I'd recommend setting a campaign goal of Less than $1,000 to $5,000.
--  Due to the small sample size of campaigns with a goal greater than $15,000, I wouldn't feel comfortable giving a recommendation of confidence
+-  Due to the small sample size of campaigns with a goal greater than $15,000, I wouldn't feel comfortable giving a recommendation of confidence.

 ## Challenges and Limitations